Ted Yoho: Lynching

 On February 26, 2020, Yoho voted against making lynching a federal hate crime.
 He stated that he believed it was an "overreach of the federal government and tramples on states' rights to make their own legislation on the subject".

 Texas v.
 Pennsylvania

 In December 2020, Yoho was one of 126 Republican members of the House of Representatives who signed an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
+Pennsylvania, an unsuccessful lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.

 Personal life

-Yoho married his wife Carolyn when they were 19 years old.
-They have two daughters and a son.
-Yoho is Roman Catholic.
+Before his political career, he practiced veterinary medicine for 30 years after graduating from the University of Florida in 1983.
+Ted married his high school sweetheart, Carolyn, on February 14, 1975, when they were both 19 years old.